pramodrao24/atomPOS/README.md

-# atomPOS - A lightweight order and inventory management system for small businesses.
+# atomPOS - a lightweight order and inventory management system for small businesses.

 atomPOS is built on Python.
 The lightweight POS console helps business owners digitise their transaction details, view basic order analytics and keep a tab on their inventory status.